Barradão

-Estádio Manoel Barradas, is a multi-purpose stadium in Salvador, Brazil.
+The Estádio de Futebol Manoel Barradas Carneiro “Barradão”, commonly known as the Estádio Manoel Barradas or Barradão, is a multi-purpose stadium in Salvador, Brazil.
 It is currently used mostly for football matches.
 The stadium has a current maximum capacity of 34,535 spectators.
 The stadium was built in 1986 and reinaugurated in 1991.

 The Barradão is owned by Esporte Clube Vitória.
 The stadium is named after Manoel Barradas, who was a Vitória's counselor.

 History

 In 1986, the works on Barradão were completed.
 The inaugural match was played on November 9 of that year, when Vitória and Santos drew 1-1.
 The first goal of the stadium was scored by Santos' Dino.